stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 var ady = (Math.abs(dy) + 1) << 1;
 ```

-The doubling is because the calculation of the initial value of ε requires multiplying by a half, and to avoid a potential floating point value here I double `adx` and `ady`.
+The doubling is because the calculation of the initial value of ε requires multiplying by one half, so to avoid a potential floating point value here I double `adx` and `ady`.

 The initial value of ε now depends on whether the fast axis is the X-axis or the Y-axis: